stevesong/awesome-connectivity-info/README.md

 # [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A list of connectivity indexes, maps, and reports to help you better under who has access to communication infrastructure and on what terms.
+A list of connectivity indexes, maps, and reports to help you better understand who has access to communication infrastructure and on what terms.
 All info in the public domain.

 <sub>More on connectivity on my [website](https://manypossibilities.net) or on [twitter](https://twitter.com/stevesong).</sub>